East Bay DSA General Membership Meeting, December 10, 2017

 - Comprehensive coverage — all services requiring a medical professional will be covered.

 - Free at the point of service — financed through progressive tax contributions based on ability to pay, not shifting costs onto the sick: no fees, no copays, no cost-sharing.

-- Universal coverage — coverage for all U.S. residents — non-citizens included.
-Universal coverage covering everybody living in the US regardless of citizenship status.
+- Universal coverage — Coverage for everyone living in the U.S. regardless of immigration, residence or citizenship status.

 - Jobs — replacement and severance for those affected by the transition.